 Type 1 Training - Zuko the Service Dog

-Heather Morris wrote -
+Organized by: Heather Morris

 Imagine going to sleep on a seemingly dull and generic night only to -what seems like moments later- snap awake in a cold sweat practically incapacitated, only able to scream and repeatedly strike a wall for someone’s attention.
 You now have a glimpse of what existence has been like for the last seven years of my life.
 While others struggled with the normal strives of puberty I was thrown into the midst of a seemingly unwinnable war- chronic illness.
 Most girls worried about covering up their acne, me?
 I had to hide the marks from my insulin injections that coated my body.
 That’s what life as a teen, Type 1 diabetic felt like.